CUI Overview and History

-Controlled unclassified information, or CUI, is information that is created or possessed by the government or by an entity in service of the government.
-The CUI classification was created to cover the previous gray area of data: that which was not meant for public distribution but did not meet the standards to require clearance.
-The federal government now requires that specific security controls be in place to protect CUI from unauthorized distribution.
+Controlled unclassified information, or CUI, is sensitive information that is created or possessed by the United States government or by an entity in service of the government.
+The CUI classification was created to cover the previous gray area of data: that which was not meant for public distribution but did not meet the standards to require a security clearance.
+The federal government requires that specific security controls be in place, as defined in DFARS 252.240-7012“>252.240-7012“>252.240-7012“>252.240-7012, to protect CUI from unauthorized distribution.

-Largely in response to 9/11, the government recognized that rising threats to the United States both in terms of terrorism and cyberattacks could be linked to the improper handling of sensitive but unclassified information.
-As a result, the CUI program gradually advanced over the past 15 years, finally taking shape as the final rule 32 CFR Part 2002 in September 2016 and taking effect in November of that same year1.
+In response to the 9/11 attacks, the government recognized that rising threats to the United States, both in terms of terrorism and cyberattacks, could be linked to the improper handling of sensitive but unclassified information.
+As a result, the CUI program gradually advanced over 15 years, finally taking shape as the final rule 32 CFR Part 2002 in September 2016 and taking effect in November of that same year1.

-Historically, federal contractors could have been subject to multiple classifications if contracts were in place with different departments within the government, but the CUI classification eliminates this issue by standardizing non-classified information protection across 100 departments and agencies.
+Historically, federal contractors could have been subject to multiple different classifications such as “Sensitive but Unclassified” or “For Official Use Only” if contracts were in place with different departments within the government, but the CUI classification eliminates this issue by standardizing non-classified information protection across 100 departments and agencies.
 CUI standards and procedures are maintained by the National Archives2.

 There are currently 20 organizational index groups and 125 categories of data that are considered controlled unclassified information.
-Category groupings are either specific or general, but some of the more common specific categories include3:
+Category groupings are either specific or general, but some common categories include3:

-Many defense contractors also create, store or process general categories such as:
+Many defense contractors also create, store or process information pertaining to categories such as: